How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Step 1: Research Your Local Regulations and Utility Policies

 The rules for selling electricity back to the grid vary significantly depending on your location.
-Start by:
+According to the Interstate Renewable Energy Council (IREC), start by:

 • Checking your state's regulations regarding net metering and other solar incentives